You are here: Urology Textbook > Kidneys > Renal artery stenosis

 Intravenous Pyelography

 Intravenous pyelography is no longer used for the diagnosis of renal artery stenosis.
-IVP signs of renal artery stenosis are a renal size difference of more than 1.5 cm, delayed contrasting of the kidney (delayed renal blush) and delayed elimination of the contrast media in early X-ray films.
+IVP signs of renal artery stenosis are a renal size difference of more than 1.5 cm, delayed contrasting of the kidney (delayed renal blush) and delayed elimination of the contrast medium in early X-ray films.

 Differential Diagnosis of Renal Artery Stenosis